christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **3 The Sarmatian Dragon Cult**

 The Hyperboreans were a real Bronze Age civilization in the Ural-Volga region of modern Russia who spread their culture southward via the Kurgan hypothesis (c.
 4000 BC).
-They were the survivors of the Doggerland cataclysm (c.
-6150 BC), when a submarine landslide (the Storegga Slide) caused a massive tsunami that flooded the North Sea plain.
+They were the survivors of the Doggerland (a vast temperate lowland connecting Britain to the continent) cataclysm (c.
+6150 BC), when a submarine landslide off Norway (the Storegga Slide) caused a massive tsunami that flooded the North Sea plain.
 The "Hyperboreans" were the Doggerland elite.
-The legends of a advanced people "from beyond the North Wind" living in a circular city (Plato's Atlantis) are memories of Doggerland.
+The legends of a advanced people "from beyond the North Wind" living in a circular city (Plato's Atlantis) are memories of Doggerland's circular megalithic complexes.
 Their civilization was based on megalithic architecture and a sophisticated, rune-like symbolic language.
 After the flood, the survivors—the "Dragon Bloodline"—fled eastward to the Pontic-Caspian Steppe, becoming the equestrian Scythians.
 They carried with them the technology of megalith building (hence Stonehenge, built by their descendants as a memory of their lost homeland) and the core of the "Dragon" religion.

+The Hyperboreans were the proto-Aryan elite—tall, robust Cro-Magnons who had developed megalithic astronomy, advanced boat-building, and a complex star-religion.
 Their descendants were the Scythians.
 One offshoot of the Scythians were a tribe called the Sarmatians (also called Sauromatians
 ("Saur" = "Lizard/Dragon" + "Matae" = "Men/Warriors" - where the
 Sumerian "sar" (king) comes from) who were a nomadic Indo-Iranian warrior elite from the Pontic steppe (modern Ukraine/Russia).
 The domestication